 Being involved in a car crash can be stressful, especially if you were at fault for the accident.
 If there are tickets involved, insurance information to exchange, and possibly even charges of driving under the influence/driving while intoxicated, you may be tempted to give false information to the other driver and to law enforcement to try and hide from any penalties.

 A recent South Jersey arrest for insurance fraud is just one example of why you should never give a fake ID after a car crash, but there are a long list of other crimes that you could be committing and penalties that could apply.
-Our Atlantic City criminal lawyers explain more.
+Our New Jersey criminal lawyers explain more.

 What Crime Could I Be Committing in New Jersey?